Manhua: History

+Taiwanese manhua

+Taiwanese manhua has its origins during the Japanese colonial period (1895-1945), when Taiwan was under Japanese rule.
+Prior to this, Taiwan produced publications combining text and images, such as illustrated novels.
+In the early 20th century, influenced by Japan, the first comic-style magazines appeared in Taiwan, including Taiwan Puck (1911), Tetsuwan Puck (1912), and Takasago Puck (1916), inspired by Japanese publications.

+During the Japanese occupation, interest in comics grew, and publications began to include colored cartoons and satirical works.
+In 1921, the Taiwan Daily News began publishing a comic section, which became an important source of content for the local population.

+After World War II, the influx of Chinese Lianhuanhua and American comics like Blondie and Dennis the Menace, along with the piracy of Japanese manga, helped solidify the popularity of comics in Taiwan.
+In the following decades, especially after the island’s democratization in the 1990s, manhua gained recognition as a legitimate form of artistic and cultural expression.

 Categories

 Before the official terminology was established, the art form was known by several names.

 Today's manhua are simply distinguished by four categories.

 Characteristics

 Modern Chinese-style manhua characteristics is credited to the breakthrough art work of the 1982 Chinese Hero.
 Unlike manga, it had more realistic drawings with details resembling real people.
 Most manhua also comes in full color with some panels rendered entirely in painting for the single issue format.

 Most manhua work from the 1800s to the 1930s contained characters that appeared serious.
 The cultural openness in Hong Kong brought the translation of American Disney characters like Mickey Mouse and Pinocchio in the 1950s, demonstrating western influence in local work like Little Angeli in 1954.
-The influx of translated Japanese manga of the 60s, as well as televised anime in Hong Kong also made a significant impression.
+Both the influx of translated Japanese manga of the 1960s and televised anime in Hong Kong also made a significant impression.

 Differences in formatting

 Depending on where they are created, manhua can have differences in the way they are formatted and presented.
 Besides the use of traditional and simplified Chinese characters, manhua may also need to be read differently depending on where they are from.
-Their original Chinese text is placed horizontally in manhua from mainland China and read from left-to-right (like Western comics and Korean manhwa), while Taiwanese and Hong Kongese manhua have the characters rendered vertically top-to-bottom and sentences are read from right-to-left.
+Their original Chinese text is placed horizontally in manhua from mainland China and read from left-to-right (like Western comics and Korean manhwa), while Taiwanese and Hong Kongese manhua have the characters rendered vertically top-to-bottom and sentences are read from right-to-left (like Japanese manga).

 These are due to differences in the style prescribed by the governments of China, Taiwan, and Hong Kong.